MacWyznawca/RadioJKK/README.md

 Place these files in the root directory of the microSD card.

 Example files are included in the repository.

+Now the station list is copied from the SD card and stored in the NVS.
+To change one or more stations, upload the new list to the SD card and place it in the reader.
+After updating the list, which takes up to 3 seconds, you can remove the SD card if you don't want to record streams.

 ## Compiling from Source:
 The software has been tested with ESP-IDF 5.4 or 5.4.1 and the latest version of ESP-ADF.